 All assignments must be completed, and submission uploaded by the assigned due date/time (CST) as listed in Blackboard and course calendar.
 In an emergency, students should contact faculty prior to the due date/time if they expect submission will be late.
 Please note that contacting faculty does not guarantee the receipt of an extension for the submission.
-Late submissions will receive a 0 (zero).
+Submissions received after the due date will receive a 0 (zero).
 Due to the time constraints within this course, there are no allowances for extra credit assignments or resubmissions of assignments.
 Please allow enough time for preparation and submission of each assignment before the due date.
 Make sure you have an alternate plan for Wi-Fi issues, we will not give extensions for Wi-Fi issues.
 Student must scan required documents before uploading into Blackboard, scans should be clear and the correct orientation for grading.
 Students may scan by using the notes section on iPad or by an app of choice (I-scan, etc.).
-Assignments must be uploaded as a PDF with correct orientation or will be considered late and you may receive a 0%.
+Assignments must be uploaded as a PDF with correct orientation or will be considered late and you will receive a 50%.
 A digital upload is considered your digital signature.
-All assignments must be complete to successfully complete the course's objectives.